Syria–Turkey relations: Timeline of border clashes

 On 9 August 2011, the BBC and other news sites reported that Turkey sent its foreign minister, Ahmet Davutoğlu, to Syria to give the government a "tough" message.
 Erdogan has said that he is becoming impatient with the "savagery" of Bashar al-Assad's government.
 Ahmet Davutoğlu also announced that "We are completely suspending all of these trade relations, all agreements between Turkey and Syria have been suspended."

 The Turkish pilgrim bus attack occurred on 21 November 2011 when two buses carrying Turkish pilgrims returning from Saudi Arabia came under fire from Syrian soldiers.
 The attack occurred at a checkpoint near Homs, as a convoy of eight or nine Turkish buses was making its way towards Turkey via the Bab Hawa border crossing.
 The gunfire left two people injured.
 According to a driver, when told that the passengers were Turks, "Syrian soldiers emerged from behind sandbags and cursed Recep Tayyip Erdoğan...
 Then they suddenly opened fire at the bus."

 On 9 April 2012, the Syrian envoy to Turkey was summoned after Syrian forces fired across the Syria–Turkey border.
 At least two were killed and many others injured in the incident.

 On 22 June 2012, Syria shot down a Turkish Air Force RF-4E reconnaissance jet near the Turkish-Syrian border.
-The Syrian military alleges the jet had violated Syrian airspace.
-However, Turkish president Abdullah Gül and other spokesmen have not confirmed this and emphasized that brief incursions into neighboring airspace by high-speed jets are routine occurrences.
+The Syrian military alleged the jet had violated Syrian airspace.
+However, Turkish president Abdullah Gül and other spokesmen did not confirm this and emphasized that brief incursions into neighboring airspace by high-speed jets are routine occurrences.
 Gül stated that "it is not possible to cover over a thing like this.
 Whatever is necessary will no doubt be done."
-The Turkish and Syrian navies conducted a search for Turkish airmen downed by the incident.
+The Turkish and Syrian navies conducted a search for the two pilots of the downed Turkish aircraft.

 In August 2012, Turkey began to hold high level meetings with the USA on plans to replace the Syrian government.